-With Chanukah coming up again (Tuesday night, December 12, 2017), The Saber Team has rolled out a brand new update for The Chanukah App.
+With Chanukah (aka Hanukkah) coming up again (Thursday night, December 11, 2020), the Saber Team has rolled out a brand new update for The Chanukah App.
 The Chanukah App will help you celebrate Hanukkah in style, and using the latest technology.

-The app is also equipped with a counter, the blessings in 7 languages , picture sharing options, tutorials, and social sharing integration.
+The app adds an extra candle to the Main Page each night of Chanukah.
+From the Home Screen you can also navigate to the counter, the blessings in 7 languages , picture sharing options, tutorials, and social sharing integration.

-The app is optimized for IOS 8 and iPhone 6+, and almost all android devices.
+The app is compatible with the latest IOS and iPhone devices, and almost all android devices.

 The android link for the app: https://play.google.com/store/apps/details?id=com.ertsoft.chanukah&hl=en